-- DON’T let someone else grab your child to put him/her on Santa’s lap.
+- DON’T let someone else grab your child to put them on Santa’s lap.
 The grabbing scares a child, and when it’s a stranger doing it — it impacts the fear.

-- DON’T force a child to sit on Santa’s lap, if they don’t want too.
+- DON’T force a child to sit on Santa’s lap if they don’t want to.
 It sends the wrong message and could make your child fear Santa in the future.

 - DON’T yell or get angry with your child because they’re upset.
 That confuses them because they know you as their protector.